 Renee also adds that deciding to pursue short-term care is often an entry point for beginning to discuss what the future holds.
 Sometimes, a physician will make the recommendation for rehabilitation before surgery, but Renee says that "there's no telling prior to any procedure how the resident is going to move through care."

 Renee characterizes short-term care as "a step on a journey" toward a lifestyle that works for them–and that journey often starts after a surgery or emergency puts a senior in short-term care.
-In 2022, the National Council on Aging reported that “nearly 95% of older adults have at least one chronic condition, and nearly 80% of older adults have two or more.”
+Recent data shows that approximately 94.9% of adults age 60 and older have at least one chronic condition, while 78.7% have two or more.
+This trend is expected to continue.

 If your loved one’s ailments are linked to a chronic condition that might be progressive, short-term care might not be the best option.